apache/causeway-site/content/applib-guide/reference/recognized-annotations/SortedBy.md

         ...
     }

-When the `Dependencies collection is rendered, the elements are sorted by the `description` property first:
+When the `dependencies` collection is rendered, the elements are sorted by the `description` property first:

 ![](images/sortedby-dependencies.png)

-Without this annotation, the order would have been inverted (because the natural ordering places items not completed before items that have been completed.
+Without this annotation, the order would have been inverted (because the natural ordering places items not completed before those items that have been completed.